 First of all, it’s difficult enough creating one solid childcare plan to keep your kids secure, let alone preparing for the unexpected.
-So think of backup childcare like insurance, and arrange for it just in case.
+So think of backup childcare as a type of insurance, and arrange for it just in case.
 According to the U.S. Chamber of Commerce Foundation, businesses lose $3 billion annually due to employee absenteeism as a result of childcare failures.

-Advance preparation will fill the gaps when issues arise with your regular scheduled childcare.
+Advance preparation will fill in the gaps when issues arise with your regular scheduled childcare.
 Furthermore, being ready for the unexpected will provide peace of mind and it’s hard to put a premium on that.

 What are some alternatives for regularly-scheduled childcare?